Update · June 2026

 What MMRMA Could Do If It Read Its Own Defense Counsel’s Filing

 Todd Shoudy is on MMRMA’s retainer.
-He is the pool’s defense attorney for St. Clair County public entity defendants.
-On November 10, 2025, he filed ECF No. 186 in the Eastern District of Michigan — a sworn twenty-eight page brief documenting, in precise legal detail, that the plaintiff is a fugitive who falsely alleged Michigan residency, that the core recurrence evidence was mischaracterized to the court, that the constitutional predicate is manufactured through intentional conduct rather than genuine ongoing injury, and that after six and a half years and sixteen-plus defense briefs, the case rests on a foundation the court’s own docket documents as factually inaccurate.
+On November 10, 2025, he filed ECF No. 186 — a sworn twenty-eight page brief documenting that the plaintiff is a fugitive who falsely alleged Michigan residency, that the recurrence evidence was mischaracterized to the court, that the constitutional predicate is manufactured through intentional conduct, and that the case rests on a foundation the docket documents as factually inaccurate.
+He called the Fourth Amended Complaint “presented in bad faith” in the argument header.
+He asked Leitman to deny it.

 MMRMA received that filing.
 Its retained counsel produced it.
 If anyone at MMRMA is reading its own defense counsel’s work product, they know what the pool is funding and why the costs are not going to stop.